 Another inspection based job here.
 Basically, get dressed up in some professional looking garb, go to your accepted job, take some photos of damaged vehicles or property and upload them in the app (updated phones may be required for the app).
 It’s super simple, and you can make typically $20 per job.
 Again, much better results in a larger city, however, I was able to make about $100 per month even in a rural area – when the gigs were available anyway.

 If you love to create stories or if you’re a research aficionado – writing and publishing (in any way) might be a great opportunity for you!
-Smashwords, Amazon KDP, and many others are great places to start!
+Self-publishing services like Smashwords, Amazon KDP, and many others are great places to start!
+I’d avoid anything that wants a payment plan for publishing your work – but you will need to invest in editing and book cover design.
+If you don’t – sales are going to be very slow.

 This is currently my all time favorite freelance site.
-It is international and you might have to change your schedule around for some clients but it’s proving to be the fastest paying freelance platform site I’ve tried so far (a few days instead of 1-2 weeks).
+It is international and you might have to change your schedule around for some clients but it’s proving to be the fastest paying freelance platform site I’ve tried so far (a few days instead of 1-2 weeks of waiting when you have a bill that was due yesterday).
 This also works on a % per sale you make instead of paying anything up front.
 It’s really helped me expand my client base and has taught me a lot in just a few months!
+They don’t have a mobile app yet that I’m aware of – so you will need a laptop or desktop to use this platform efficiently.

 While I haven’t used this personally yet (I live in a cornfield and would have no clients) – my friend has been using this quite successfully to find side jobs in their city.
 They raved about it – so if you’re in a populated area – feel free to add them to your list!